docopt/docopt.php/README.rst

   options, e.g. ``-oiv`` which will be the same as ``-o -i -v``.
 The options can have arguments, e.g.  ``--input=FILE`` or ``-i FILE`` or even ``-iFILE``.
-However it is important that you specify option descriptions if you want for option to have an argument, a default value, or specify synonymous short/long versions of option (see next section on option descriptions).
+However it is important that you specify option descriptions if you want your option to have an argument, a default value, or specify synonymous short/long versions of option (see next section on option descriptions).
 - **commands** are words that do *not* follow the described above